B3n31/Forget-Me-Not/README.md

 **For Linux (Ubuntu) users:**<br>
 sdk.dir = /home/your_user_name/Android/Sdk

 Where your_user_name is your user name of your operating syste.
-Also, make sure the folder is sdk or Sdk.
-Since some operating system is very case sensitive for the directory name.
+Also, make sure the folder is sdk or Sdk since some operating system is very case sensitive for the directory name.

 The Andriod SDK folder should be in this directory.
 If you do not see this, there might be error in your installation.